NEA Mandates and Structures

 Background

-As a result of the prioritisation effort, a reorganisation of the Nuclear Science committee (NSC) activities was performed under the guidance of the NSC Bureau.
+As a result of the prioritisation effort in 2020, a reorganisation of the Nuclear Science committee (NSC) activities was performed under the guidance of the NSC Bureau.
 This has resulted in the change of denomination of the Working Party to the Working Party on Scientific Issues of Advanced Fuel Cycles (WPFC) and scope of work.

 Scope